-The Company has no significant operating history and since inception to December 31, 2021 has incurred accumulated losses of approximately \$70.5 million.
-The Company will continue to incur significant expenses for development activities for their lead product NELL-1/DBX®.
-Operating expenditures for the next twelve months are estimated at \$6.5 million.
-The accompanying consolidated financial statements for the period ended December 31, 2021 have been prepared assuming the Company will continue as a going concern.
-As reflected in the financial statements, the Company incurred a net loss of \$1,610,685, and used net cash in operating activities of \$1,228,586 during the year ended December 31, 2021.
-These factors raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the financial statements are issued.
-In addition, our independent accounting firm, in its audit report to the financial statements included in our Annual Report for the year ended December 31, 2021, expressed substantial doubt about our ability to continue as a going concern.
+The Company has no significant operating history and since inception to June 30, 2022 has incurred accumulated losses of approximately \$71.6 million.
+The Company will continue to incur significant expenses for development activities for their lead product NELL-1/DBM.
+Operating expenditures for the next twelve months are estimated at \$9.5 million.
+The accompanying consolidated financial statements for the six months ended June 30, 2022 have been prepared assuming the Company will continue as a going concern.
+As reflected in the financial statements, the Company incurred a net loss of \$1,158,803, and used net cash in operating activities of \$1,220,843 during the six months ended June 30, 2022.
+These factors raise substantial doubt about the Company's ability to continue as a going concern within a reasonable period of time, which is considered to be one year from the issuance date of the financial statements.
+In addition, our independent registered public accounting firm, in its audit report to the financial statements included in our Annual Report for the year ended December 31, 2021, expressed substantial doubt about our ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.